City Life – Samina, the Single Parent, Hazrat Nizamuddin Basti

 [Text and photos by Mayank Austen Soofi]

-It was not easy to live alone, so Samina got back with her former partner, a fellow beggar, and the father of her child, Sufiyan.
+It was not easy to live alone, so Samina got back with her former partner, a fellow beggar and a one-time cleaner in a hotel.
+He is also the father of her child, Sufiyan.
 But as she was preparing to give birth to their second baby, they separated again.

 That was shortly before the coronavirus-triggered lockdown and Samina, 21, was then living on a pavement in central Delhi’s Hazrat Nizamuddin Basti.
 Fortunately, she had had the foresight to save 4,000 rupees for her pregnancy-related emergency.
 “I had given 551 rupees to a dai (wet-nurse) two months in advance and she helped me with the delivery, along with my neighbours on the patri (pavement).”